VectorMethods/videovector-python/docs/examples.md

 - Use idempotency keys for retryable writes.
 - Point `VIDEO_VECTOR_BASE_URL` to the intended deployment before running against production data.
 - Review connector scopes before granting import or export access.
+- Prefer authenticated `exports.download(...)` for direct exports.
+If an integration must mint a bounded bearer URL with `exports.download_url(...)`, do not print, log, or persist it; keep the configured API origin on HTTPS so the SDK can validate the capability before returning it.